JavaScript is disabled

 10.9 Law:

 The Agreement is governed by, and must be interpreted in accordance with, the laws of New Zealand.
-Each party submits to the non-exclusive jurisdiction of the Courts of New Zealand in relation to any dispute connected with the Agreement.
+Each party submits to the Exclusive jurisdiction of the Courts of New Zealand in relation to any dispute connected with the Agreement.

 10.10 Counterparts: